KYbarra4/Elon_vs_TWTR/README.md

 ![Stock_date_end](https://user-images.githubusercontent.com/113717031/209484172-6cf6aa79-7956-4346-9ef9-d49c4f5bd312.png)

-Scrapped the CNN website for all headers under the 'h2' class of subheader, copied the dates into a new column, added the year 2022, cleaned unneaded characters, and cleaned up spacing.
+Scrapped the CNN website for all headers under the 'h2' class of subheader, copied the dates into a new column, added the year 2022, cleaned unneeded characters, and cleaned up spacing.

 Start